Admission Requirements for Graduate Degrees and Certificates

 Western Regional Graduate Program

 Students from Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming may be eligible for resident tuition through the Western Regional Graduate Program (WRGP).
-This program is for students doing graduate work in clinical-community psychology, early childhood special education, global supply chain management, nursing science, project management and social work.
+Graduate students who qualify for WRGP pay the in-state tuition rate on all graduate degree programs, both master's and doctoral.
+Certificate programs are not eligible.
 For more information, visit the Graduate School website.